A robust optimization approach for dynamic traffic signal control with emission considerations: Conclusion

+In contrast, without the RO, the only existing alternative to our knowledge is incorporating emission-relation constraints as highly nonlinear and nonconvex side constraints.
+The signal control model then becomes a mixed integer nonlinear program (MINLP), for which there are limited theories for analysis and scarce solution methods for computation.
+Existing solvers for MINLP are generally slow and a global optimal solution cannot be guaranteed.
+In contrast, our proposed approach results in a mixed integer linear program (MILP) for the same problem, which admits effective and well-developed solution schemes that guarantee global optimality.
+Moreover, state-of-the-art algorithms implemented within commercial solvers highly exploits the linear structures of MILPs and thus enjoy much improved and even close-to-tractable computational efficiency \citep{BCR}.

-A numerical study on a hypothetical network demonstrates the effectiveness of the LWR-E problem and the proposed solution method in bounding/reducing emissions, while maintaining a satisfactory performance of the signalized network in terms of maximizing throughput.
+A numerical study on a hypothetical network demonstrates the effectiveness of the proposed procedure in bounding/reducing emissions, while maintaining a satisfactory performance of the signalized network in terms of throughputs.
 However, as pointed out by Scenario III in the study, the local bounding/minimization of emissions may lead to network-wide degradation in terms of both air quality and throughput.
-Thus a well-balanced signal timing plan with environmental concerns requires multiple criteria and proper weighting of different objectives.
+Thus, a well-balanced signal timing plan with environmental concerns requires multiple criteria and proper weighting of different objectives.

+The following data would be needed to effectively apply this methodological framework in practice: knowledge of network geometries (e.g., link lengths and fundamental diagrams), measures of traffic flows at the boundaries of the network at regular intervals (perhaps through fixed-location induction loop detectors commonly available in urban networks), anticipated or historical turning fractions at all intersections (e.g. using turn-by-turn vehicle counts), and operation constraints related to signal phases, green/red times, and signal offsets.
+An immediate follow-up of this research will focus on an extension of the framework to account for more realistic signal control scenarios (e.g., fixed-cycle-dynamic-split, dynamic-cycle-fixed-split, etc.) through the introduction of additional constraints on signal timing parameters.
+The proposed linearization of the emission constraints is also applicable for on-line signal controls based on real-time information by following the general framework proposed by \cite{LHGFY}.